 Even the most effective roach killers won’t fix the problem if you don’t take steps to keep cockroaches out of your home.
 Don’t wait until you’ve exterminated the roaches to start implementing the following steps—start as soon as you notice a roach problem.

 Clean Up and Cut Off Food Supply

-Cockroaches are attracted to the food and shelter that comes with filth.
+A home doesn’t have to be filthy to attract cockroaches.
+Cockroaches are attracted to the food and shelter that comes with spills and clutter.
 Cleaning your home is the easiest way to keep roaches at bay.
-You need to be incredibly thorough in this effort—unfortunately, roaches can survive for 2 weeks without water and 3 months without food.
-Be as stringent as you can.
+Roaches can survive for two weeks without water and three months without food, so you need to be incredibly thorough in this effort.

 - Wipe up spills and clean up crumbs immediately.

-- Wash dishes immediately after use and put them away.
+- Wash dishes after use and put them away.

 - Empty and clean cabinets.

 - Clean under all appliances, including the refrigerator, which is a favorite hiding spot.